 - Substance abuse treatment options, including inpatient treatment, are covered by all major insurance plans.
 In fact, the federal government insists on it.
-Behavioral health care coverage is mandated by the Affordable Care Act, and that includes addiction treatment.
+The Affordable Care Act mandates behavioral health care coverage, and that includes addiction treatment.

 - Even if one rehab option doesn’t work for your budget when you consider all factors, such as coinsurance or other out-of-pocket expenses like deductibles, professional admissions counselors and individual therapists and doctors often know about other resources and can help you complete applications for assistance or refer you to programs that do work with your budget.

 - Some facilities work with patients to develop financial arrangements that allow them to seek treatment.

 2. Alcohol rehab is for people who have major life issues.